 The medic blinked upon re-entry into normality and had to repeat himself, louder, in order to be heard over the groaning of metal, the rushing of waves and the screams of men.
-Still dazed by the impact of being reduced to one reality, as if waking from the memory of multiple dreams, he moved forwards three doors.
+Still dazed by the impact of being reduced to one reality, as if waking from dreams within dreams, he moved forwards three doors.
 The fourth watertight door was jammed, warped into place by explosive shock, but yielded to exactly the right application of force.

 "What about Newkirk?"

-Mornington suppressed a frown.
-She was so normal, so blind, and important details were slipping under the surface of his memory every moment.
+Mornington suppressed a frown at her mundanity, her blindness.
+Could she not see that important details were slipping under the surface of his memory every passing second?
 It was clear that she lacked the understanding, the power -

-He shook himself with a slight shudder and breathed deeply before answering.
+He shook it off with a shudder and breathed deeply before answering.

 "You'll have to bring him.
 We might need to leave expediently."